 - The title theme of The Talos Principle, "Virgo Serena", combines a pipe organ and Gregorian choir.
 The Talos Principle contains a lot of religious symbolism, including one of the major characters named Elohim.
 In the game itself, "Virgo Serena" plays in the World C hub, which appears to be the interior of a church.

 - "Pluto's Judgement Day": The title card's music features a pipe organ playing a reverent tune, although it is interspersed with quick jazz segments.
 Still, the pipe organ serves as the first indicator that this short deals with a more heavy subject than most Disney shorts at the time.

 - Played in the wedding of Smurfette from The Smurfs cartoon special "Smurfily Ever After".

-- The Powerpuff Girls: In the episode "The City of Clipsville" during the wedding flashback, the church organ slowly plays the variation of the show's theme as the professor Utonium is getting married to Sara Bellum, who turns out to be Mojo Jojo in disguise.
+- In The Powerpuff Girls episode "The City of Clipsville" during the wedding flashback, the church organ slowly plays the variation of the show's theme as the Professor Utonium is getting married to Sara Bellum, who turns out to be Mojo Jojo in disguise.